Contents

 Book ‘One Last Kiss’ is Out: Chronicles Chris Coleman Case, Perry County Jury

-A new paperback book just out by Michael W. Cuneo entitled “One Last Kiss” chronicles the murder trial of Chris Coleman, found guilty of killing his wife and sons in a Monroe County courtroom earlier this year.
+A NEW PAPERBACK book just out by Michael W. Cuneo entitled “One Last Kiss” chronicles the murder trial of Chris Coleman, found guilty of killing his wife and sons in a Monroe County courtroom earlier this year.
 The murder trial involved busing jurors from Perry County to Monroe County for the trial and the work of Perry County Circuit Clerk Kim Kellerman in assisting the Monroe County courthouse in getting the jurors to that site and conducting the trial in a very orderly fashion.

 Ex-Marine and bodyguard Chris Coleman was a family man with a secret: He wanted to leave his wife for another woman, Tara Lintz.
 But as head of security for the world-famous Joyce Meyer Ministries—an evangelical organization that frowns on divorce—Coleman had to make other plans.
 On May 5, 2009, Illinois police received a call from Coleman, who claimed he was unable to contact his family.
 When investigators arrived at his home, they found Coleman’s wife and two sons strangled in bed.
 Across the walls, spray-painted in red, were various obscenities—the word punished among them.
 Who could have done something so sinister?
 As Coleman played the part of a grieving husband, forensic evidence at the crime scene told a different story.
 Key testimony from Lintz afforded yet more evidence of Coleman’s guilt—and soon a jury would find him guilty of three counts of murder in the first degree.